ahpohl/libabbaurora/README.md

 * Linux [Aurora](http://www.curtronics.com/Solar/AuroraData.html) command line program from Curtis Blank
 * [Davide's page](http://www.drhack.it/arduino/32-lettura-inverte-power-one-aurora.html) with lots of info
 * [Aurora Monitor](http://auroramonitor.sourceforge.net/) on SourceForge

-# Changelog

-All notable changes and releases are documented in the [CHANGELOG](CHANGELOG.md).

-# License

-The library is licensed under the GNU Public License - see the [LICENSE](LICENSE) file for details.
-The library is provided as-is without any warranty given.